Yproximite/yProx-CLI/docs/handlers.md

 ## Rollup

-Used for building `.vue` components with the support of ES6 modules.
+Used for building modern applications.
+It supports Vue components and ES6 modules.

+In production environment, it minimize files and generates sourcemaps.

 ```js
 {